 - Regarding the tax benefits in the acquisition for leases, it is further provided that the benefits of the regime may be used throughout the effective term of the exemption of the Promotional Declaratory.

-- Concerning CIT, individual income tax (IRPF), and income tax on non-resident (IRNR), the Decree introduces a full exemption with no price caps for leases in certain locations, or leases made effective through the Guarantee Fund for Real Estate Leasing of the Ministry of Housing, Land Use, and Environment, or other certified guarantees.
-For the rest of the cases, the exemption is increased from 40% to 60% applicable to income generated.
+- Concerning CIT, individual income tax (IRPF), and income tax on non-residents (IRNR), the Decree introduces a full exemption with no price caps for leases in certain locations, or leases made effective through the Guarantee Fund for Real Estate Leasing of the Ministry of Housing, Land Use, and Environment or other certified guarantees.
+For the rest of the cases, the exemption applicable to income generated is increased from 40% to 60%.

 - It is admitted the possibility of granting completion of partial works for projects promoted with different stages or sectors.

-On 29 April 2020, the Executive Power issued Decree Nbr.
-138/020 to promote building activities for the sale or lease of real estates destined to be offices, housing, and housing developments, qualifying as 'projects of great economic dimension'.
+On 29 April 2020, the Executive Power issued Decree 138/020 to promote building activities for the sale or lease of real estates destined to be offices, housing, and housing developments, qualifying as 'Projects of Great Economic Dimension'.